D7isme/D7isme/README.md

-## Hello users, This is D7, you know what lets make internet better by contributing.
+## Hello users, This is D7, you know what let's make the internet better by contributing.

 ### As wise men said, You are always one code away from braking the internet.